-Have you considered, however, why there was such a big delay between the issue of the pre-auth and the episode?
-It might be a perfectly reasonable explanation.
+But why there was such a big delay between the issue of the pre-auth and the episode?
+There might be a reasonable explanation.

-However, if the code was issued 6 months ago and the episode took place a week later, you will be asked questions as to why it’s taken so long to invoice.
+However, if the code was issued 6 months ago and the episode took place a week later, you may be asked questions.

 See what I mean.
 Both pre-authorisation and invoices have a life of their own.
 Clinic and surgical episodes should be invoiced within seven days at the maximum.

 How many of you are NOT meeting this deadline?